 How Long Should Your eBay Auctions Run?

-When you list in a one-day format, your listing goes right to the top of the listings Ending Soonest list.
-Most savvy shoppers view their searches by listings ending first (rather than the eBay default of Best Match).
+When you list in a one-day format, your listing goes right to the top of the Time: Ending Soonest sort.
+Many savvy shoppers view their searches by Listings Ending First (rather than the eBay default of Best Match).
 With a one-day format, you can pretty much choose the time of day your item will be at the top.

-A three-day auction is good for the same reasons that a one-day auction is good — only it’s better for the faint of heart and nervous Nellies because it gives your item more time to sell.
+A three-day auction is good, for the same reasons that a one-day auction is good — only it’s better for the faint of heart and nervous Nellies (like me) because it gives your item more time on the site — more of a chance to sell.

 Seven-day auction: Tried-and-true advertising theory says that the longer you advertise your item, the more people will see it.
 On eBay, this means that you have more opportunities for people to bid on it.
 The seven-day auction is a staple for the bulk of eBay vendors.
 Seven days is long enough to cover weekend browsers and short enough to keep the auction interesting.